-We write off the words, throwing them like a depreciated currency, when sometimes less is more.
+We write off the words, throwing them like a depreciated currency when sometimes less is more.

 “More, more, even more”: clicks, links, tags, tweets, posts, pics, blogs, lists.
 More avatars [en, wiki].
-More input to type away the lack of true stimuli for authentic communication.
+More input to type away the lack of proper stimuli for authentic communication.

-In the end, we are left without any spare words for our souls.
+Ultimately, we are left without any spare words for our souls.

 Then come the red times of selling short.
 But who loses the transaction when you sell short of your soul?
 What will a man give in exchange for his soul?

 It is said in the Bible the end of the world will come when there is no path from human being to human being.
 Despite improving the quality and speed of technological infrastructure, we are on our way towards that.

 Copyright © Marcus Victor Grant 2011-present, all rights reserved.

 The materials on this blog are subject to this disclaimer.